 - Built-in data center availability, to improve data resiliency.

 - Support for erasure coding, for storage efficiency.

-- Comprehensive support for multi-tenant data centres, including the ability to manage tenant level access, control, and encryption settings, which will allow managed service providers (MSPs) to deliver storage solutions across hybrid cloud environments.
+- Comprehensive support for multi-tenant data centers, including the ability to manage tenant level access, control, and encryption settings, which will allow managed service providers (MSPs) to deliver storage solutions across hybrid cloud environments.

 Further plans are in the pipeline to use Hedvig's technologies to enhance to Commvault's data management automation and storage provisioning capabilities and expand its support for application containers and microservices.